BrendanCooney/the-ultimate-gamers-quiz/README.md

 ### JSHint Validator

 The JS Hint Validator came back with some warnings.
-This project is was work done from a tutorial as a result the syntax hase som warnings.
+This project is was work done from a tutorial as a result the syntax hase some warnings.

 ### Lighthouse